SVS Featured Artist:

 Roey Hershkovitz, Music Segment Producer, CONAN Show

 Roey Hershkovitz has a career many music lovers would love.
-He is responsible for booking and managing all the bands for the CONAN show on TNT, and also happens to be a longtime audio- and cinephile.
+He is responsible for booking and managing all the bands for the CONAN show on TBS, and also happens to be a longtime audio- and cinephile.
 After investing in four 12-inch subwoofers from another brand, Hershkovitz still wasn’t getting the impact he wanted for music and movies.
 Enter the SB16-Ultra subwoofer, which effortlessly delivered low frequency performance that four non-SVS subwoofers could not.
 After that experience, he added Prime Elevation speakers for height effects which has resulted in the “perfect sensation” in his home theater.

 Nick from SVS here with Roey Hershkovitz, the Music Segment Producer for the Conan O’ Brien Show.
 Can you tell us a bit about what you do with the Conan O’ Brien Show?

 Sure thing.
 So, I book the bands that play on the Show and I am responsible for the performance segment on the show itself.
 I also oversee the production and background setup that goes into the segments.

 Do you have any interesting stories you can share about some of the performers you have worked with during your time on show?